Recursively/Gitman/README.md

 ## Created by REDMF

 There is an epic bug that is ruining everything!
-The goal of the game is to go through the office, find laptops and clone the code on them into into your own repository.
+The goal of the game is to go through the office, find access cards to open laptops and clone the code on them into into your own repository.
 Once you have collected all the bits of code, the code will be "compiled".
 Hopefully this helps you fix the problem!

 ### How to run the game